 N. G. Ivoilov and L. I. Urutskoev, Ann.
 Fond.
 L. de Broglie 29, 1177 (2004).

-I. Savvatimova and J. Dash, in The 9th International Conference on Cold Fusion, Condensed Matter Nuclear Science.
+I. Savvatimova and J. Dash, Emission registration on films during glow discharge experiments, in The 9th International Conference on Cold Fusion, Condensed Matter Nuclear Science.
 2002.
-Tsinghua Univ., Beijing, China, edited by Z. Z. Li (Tsinghua Univ.
-Press, 2002).
+Tsinghua Univ., Beijing, China, edited by Z. Z. Li, Tsinghua Univ.
+Press, 2002.

-V. Adamenko and V. I. Vysotskii, in Proceedings of the 14th International Conference on Condensed Matter Nuclear Science and the 14th International Conference on Cold Fusion (ICCF-14) 10-15 August 2008 Washington DC, edited by D. J. Nagel and M. E. Melich (New Energy Foundation, Inc., 2008) p.
-484.
+V. Adamenko and V. I. Vysotskii, The possible mechanism of creation of light magnetic monopoles in strong magnetic field of a laboratory, in Proceedings of the 14th International Conference on Condensed Matter Nuclear Science and the 14th International Conference on Cold Fusion (ICCF-14) 10-15 August 2008 Washington DC, edited by D. J. Nagel and M. E. Melich, page 484, New Energy Foundation, Inc., 2008.

 S. V. Adamenko and V. I. Vysotskii, Ann.
 Fond.
 L. de Broglie 33, 13 (2008).